maria-antoniak/fight-harassment-in-research/README.md

 - Speaking up or calling people out can be scary.
 It takes practice!
 Consider taking bystander training to prepare yourself.

+- See above about mandatory reporting and how you can protect your students while being a mandatory reporter.
+All U.S. faculty and staff are now mandatory reporters.

 <br>

 ### For victims: If you have been harassed or assaulted